Daniel-KM/Omeka-S-module-ImageServer/README.md

-[Image Server] is a module for [Omeka S] that integrates the [IIIF specifications] and a simple image server (similar to a basic [IIP Image]) to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D…) in the desired formats.
+[Image Server] is a module for [Omeka S] that integrates the [IIIF specifications] and a full image server to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D…) in the desired formats.
 It works with the module [Iiif Server], that provides main manifests for items.

-The full specifications of the [International Image Interoperability Framework] standard are supported (versions 2 and 3), so any widget that supports it can use it.

 Rotation, zoom, inside search, etc. may be managed too.
 Dynamic lists of records may be created, for example for browse pages.

+So it can replace in Omeka any external image server like [Cantaloupe] or [IIP Image], in particular when using the quick image processor [vips] as backend.

+The full specifications of the [International Image Interoperability Framework] standard are supported (versions 2 and 3), so any widget that supports it can use it.

 Images are automatically tiled to the [Deep Zoom], the [Zoomify], the [jpeg 2000] or the [tiled pyramidal tiff] format.
 Then they can be displayed directly in any